Adding controls to options

 Schema filtering

-Event Endpoint Management 11.1.2 icon You can add the schema filtering control to manage how the data in your topic is presented.
+You can add the schema filtering control to manage how the data in your event source is presented.
 The schema filtering control is either on or off.
-It removes events that do not match the schema provided in the topics’ event information.
+It removes events that do not match the schema provided in the event source’s event information.
 It prevents clients from receiving bad messages which could result in the client crashing.

-When an option is set up with schema filtering enabled, a subscriber only has access to the fields determined by the schema that you add to the topics’ event information window.
+When an option is set up with schema filtering enabled, a subscriber only has access to the fields determined by the schema that you add to the event source’s event information window.

 Before you begin:

-• An Avro schema is added to the topic.
+• An Avro schema is added to the event source.

-• The topic content is encoded as avro/json or avro/binary.
-By default, encoding for all topics is set to unknown.
+• The message format is JSON.
+By default, the message format for all event sources is set to unknown.

-To add a schema or provide the encoding, edit the topic information window.
+To add a schema or provide the encoding, edit the information window of the event source.

 Steps: